ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

 | Using operator emulation                                     | `In` on primary keys                                             |
 | Using search emulation                                       | `Contains` on string fields, `Equal` on numbers, uuids and enums |

-## Unlock filtering, scopes and segments on the UI
+## Unlock filtering, scopes, and segments on the UI

-Forest Admin UI implements filtering, scopes and segments with a "per-field", not on a "per-field-and-operator" granularity.
+Forest Admin UI implements filtering, scopes, and segments with a "per-field", not on a "per-field-and-operator" granularity.

 This means that filtering for a given field is either enabled or not from the UI perspective.
 Forest Admin admin panel will enable the feature only once enough operators are supported depending on the type of the field.